smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 }
 {% endhighlight %}

-Immutable classes strongly shape how users interact with them.
+Immutable classes strongly affect how users interact with them.
 They can reinforce readonly parts of the system and highlight how you actually want data to be updated.

-TODO: Show off the new C# 6 options.

 Generics: A different Animal
 ===============================================================================